GreatScottyMac/cascade-memory-bank/developer-primer.md

 ## 🔄 Operation Flow

 ### Initialization
+1. Start session with command: "Follow the protocol in your .windsurfrules"
-1. Locate memory bank directory
+2. System locates memory bank directory
-2. Read and validate core files
+3. Reads and validates core files
-3. Build relationship map
+4. Builds relationship map
-4. Process all contents
+5. Processes all contents
-5. Create cross-references
+6. Creates cross-references

+### Update Strategy

-### Real-Time Updates
+#### Primary: Real-Time Updates
-1. Monitor project-relevant events
+1. Monitor project-relevant events continuously
 2. Filter based on relevance
-3. Update appropriate files
+3. Update appropriate files immediately
 4. Maintain cross-references
 5. Preserve chronological order

+#### Backup: Manual Updates
+The "update memory bank" (or "UMB") command can be used when needed:
+- End of significant work sessions
+- When explicitly requested
+- For bulk updates
+- As a verification step

 ### Content Management
 - Direct file updates for efficiency